BPII

 The first iteration of the BPII contained 32 items assessing various aspects linked with quality of life including; symptoms and physical complaints (5 items), work-related concerns (4 items), recreational activity and sport participation or competition (12 items), lifestyle (6 items), and social and emotional (5 items).

 The BPII has since undergone revision to the BPII 2.0, which is a shorter and more specific questionnaire with 23 questions.
-It is equivalent to the BPII, has been validated in young adolescents, and has been translated into several languages that include German, Dutch, Swedish, Spanish, Portuguese, Finnish, French and Indonesian.
+It is equivalent to the BPII, has been validated in young adolescents, and has been translated into several languages that include German, Dutch, Swedish, Spanish, Portuguese, Finnish, French, Arabic and Indonesian.

 The BPII has been developed against the Consensus-based Standards for the Selection of Health Measurements Instruments (COSMIN) guidelines, which is used to determine the clinimetric and psychometric soundness of a health-related PROM.